HobnobMancer/pyrewton/index.md

 If you are new or have little experience of using command-line programmes and/or the Python coding language, please read the appropriate notebooks  before using the associated scripts and posting queries/issues on the GitHub pages.
 The notebooks have been written so that those of all experience levels should be able to understand how and why the script operates.

-### Help<a id="linkhelp"><a/>
+### Help

-Many of the common errors expected to arise during the operation of the scripts provided in this repository are named in the repository README, including the probable causes of these issues.
+More indepth documentation is hosted at [Read the Docs](https://pyrewton.readthedocs.io/en/latest/).
+This includes listing all optional flags for configuring the operation of `pyrewton` and more details on the operation of each script/entry point in `pyrewton`.

 Please raise any issues with any of the programmes at the GitHub issues pages for this repository, by following [the link](https://github.com/HobnobMancer/PhD_Project_Scripts/issues).